Updated: December 2017

 How Does a Pellet Stove Work?

 Sometimes there are additives mixed into pellets like glue and the ratio of wood types (hardwood to softwood) varies.
-These variations in quality make it very important to only purchase high quality pellets like Okanagan.
-You’ll be buying a lot of pellets considering that most stoves use a single 40lb bag per day.
-Make sure to test some pellets out before committing to a large order.
+These variations in quality make it very important to only purchase high quality pellets like Kirkland Premium (one of our favorites).
+You’ll be buying a lot considering that most stoves use a single bag per day.
+Make sure to test some varieties out before committing to a large order.
+The fuel you can use will be limited by the state that you live in.
+The majority of suppliers are regional.
 Ideally, you want a pellet that produces very little ash and buildup in the stove.
-The pellets will be delivered on a pallet, so make sure you have space for them in your garage-you don’t want them getting wet.
+They will be delivered on a pallet, so make sure you have space for them in your garage-you don’t want them getting wet.

-- They are fed into the burn pot (steel bin for burning) by an augur (corkscrew conveyer belt).
+- They are fed into the burn pot (steel bin for burning) by an augur (a corkscrew conveyer like an archimedes screw).
 There are also gravity fed versions that do not require an augur, but these are normally much larger machines.
 The speed at which this process occurs is what dictates how hot the stove burns.
-A faster feed speed leads to more pellets being burned at once and thus hotter temperatures- vice versa for slower speeds.
+A faster feed augur load speed leads to more pellets being burned at once and thus hotter temperatures- vice versa for slower speeds.

 As you may have noticed from the step-by-step, these little machines require electricity to operate the fans, thermostat, and circuit board which controls the operation.
 For everyone who believed pellet stoves were their way of sticking it to the man and becoming independent of the grid…I’m sorry.
 It’s not all bad though.
 These electrical components make the final product more hands off than log burning burners, but the downside again is that you are reliant on electricity.
 A simple solution would be to connect a backup battery pack that uses an inverter and a battery from a small car or boat.
 There are non electric varieties, but those are rare.